cescoffier/timeless/README.md

 ## Setup

 - Get a todoist account and grab API token
-  - precreate projects: Talks, Reading List
+  - pre-create projects: Talks, Reading List
 - Get a github account and grab API token
 - Setup a google project on google cloud platform (public google not red hat as it won't have access to public gmail)
-  - Enable GMail api and Google Api
+  - Enable GMail API, Google Calendar Api and Google Drive API
-  - Download credentials.json from https://console.cloud.google.com/apis/api/people.googleapis.com/credentials into root of timeless.
+  - Download credentials.json from https://console.cloud.google.com/apis/api/people.googleapis.com/credentials into root of timeless and rename it into `credentials-<name-of-account>, for example `credentials-redhat.json` or `credentials-personal.json`
 - Get pocket account and create an app to get consumer token and use https://reader.fxneumann.de/plugins/oneclickpocket/auth.php to get access token